craftcms/docs/docs/4.x/logging.md

 ];
 ```

-Here, we're defining two new targets:
+Here, we’re defining two new targets:

 1. A simple <yii2:yii\log\FileTarget> that only includes messages with the `yii\web\HttpException:404` category.
 These are emitted by Yii, but excluded by Craft’s default targets.
 2. A custom <craft4:craft\log\MonologTarget> to siphon messages emitted by a custom module into a separate log file, and discards context info.
 Read about [logging your own events](#logging-your-own-events) to learn how to send a message here.

-Our new targets don’t affect Craft's normal logging behavior—the default targets are still configured.
+Our new targets don’t affect Craft’s normal logging behavior—the default targets are still configured.
 As a result, a single message may be dispatched to multiple targets; if you want to filter messages out of the default targets, you can use the `categories` and `except` properties within the [`monologTargetConfig`](#monolog), above.
 See the Yii documentation on [messaging filtering](guide:runtime-logging#message-filtering) for more information on how this works.

 `monologTargetConfig` and the `MonologTarget` are the only places you should use [PSR-3](#psr-3-logging) `Psr\Log\LogLevel` constants—other Yii-compatible log targets should use <yii2:yii\log\Logger> constants.